cagriaktpe/todo-app-swiftdata/README.md

 3. Open Xcode and open the TodoApp.xcworkspace file.

 4. Build the project in Xcode and optionally run it on an iOS device or simulator.

-## How to Use

-1. Open the app and enter your height and weight on the home screen.
-2. Tap the "Calculate" button.
-3. The result screen will display your calculated BMI value along with a comment.

 ## Contributions